dagreatcode/barbara-api/README.md

 - [x] this is a complete item
 - [ ] this is an incomplete item

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage

 ![Vincent Kendrick Commits](./public/assets/img/demo1.png)